webpush-wg/webpush-vapid/draft-thomson-webpush-vapid.md

    "exp" claim MUST NOT be more than 24 hours from the time of the request.

 This JWT is included in an Authorization header field, using an auth-scheme of "WebPush".
-A push service MAY reject a request with a 401 (Unauthorized) status code [RFC7235] if the JWT signature or its claims are invalid.
+A push service MAY reject a request with a 403 (Forbidden) status code [RFC7235] if the JWT signature or its claims are invalid.

 The JWT MUST use a JSON Web Signature (JWS) [RFC7515].
 The signature MUST use